BILL PIPPIN COLLECTION

 Seversky Aircraft Corporation, Farmingdale, New York.
 This company entered their Model SEV-2XP but it was damaged en route to Wright Field and was returned to the factory.
 It was repaired and redesignated SEV-1XP but when Seversky changed the engine and tail surfaces, it was redesignated SEV-7.

 Curtiss Airplane Division, Buffalo, New York.
-Work on the Curtiss Hawk 75 (Model 75) began in November 1934 and the pictured prototype, powered by a 900 hp Wright R-1670 fourteen-cylinder, twin-row, air-cooled radial engine, first flew May 15, 1935.
+Work on the Curtiss Hawk 75 (Model 75) began in November 1934 and the pictured prototype, powered by a 900 hp Wright R-1670 fourteen-cylinder, two-row, air-cooled radial engine, first flew May 15, 1935.

 The Model 75 was an all-metal low-wing monoplane with the control surfaces fabric covered, a retractable landing gear that rotated backward 90° and turning 90° to lay flat in the wheel wells and a cockpit canopy.
-The R-1670 engine was unsatisfactory and was replaced by a 700 hp Pratt & Whitney R-1535 fourteen-cylinder, twin-row, air-cooled radial engine but this engine was obsolete and it was finally replaced by a 675 hp Wright R-1820F nine-cylinder, single-row, air-cooled radial engine.
+The R-1670 engine was unsatisfactory and was replaced by a 700 hp Pratt & Whitney R-1535 fourteen-cylinder, two-row, air-cooled radial engine but this engine was obsolete and it was finally replaced by a 675 hp Wright R-1820F nine-cylinder, single-row, air-cooled radial engine.
 In this final configuration, the Model 75 was redesignated Model 75B.

 The airframe/engine problems of the Model 75B were not resolved when the competition was held in April 1936 and the top speed of the aircraft was only 285 mph (459 kmh).
 As a result, Seversky was awarded a contract for 76 P-35s that were delivered between July 1937 and August 1938.

 Since the Model 75B finished second in the competition, the USAAC gave Curtiss a consolation prize of an order for three service test Y1P-36 Hawks (serialed 37-68 to 37-70) on August 5, 1936.
-These aircraft were powered by the 1,050 hp Pratt & Whitney R-1830-13 fourteen-cylinder, twin-row, air-cooled radial engine.
+These aircraft were powered by the 1,050 hp Pratt & Whitney R-1830-13 fourteen-cylinder, two-row, air-cooled radial engine.
 (The Y1P-36s were redesignated P-36s after testing.)
 In July 1937, the Army gave Curtiss a contract for 210 P-36A Hawks (Curtiss Model 75L) and this was the first line pursuit aircraft in the USAAC until the P-40 was introduced.

 Curtiss realized that because of the advancements in aviation in the 1930s, the service life of the P-36 with the R-1830 engine would be short.
 So they replaced the radial engine with an 1,150 hp Allison V-1710-11 twelve-cylinder, liquid-cooled V-engine.
 With this engine, the aircraft was redesignated Curtiss Model 75I and became the first US pursuit aircraft to exceed 300 mph (483 kmh).